Equinor: Oil and gas exploration and production

 The Norwegian economics professor Karl Ove Moene has, in the Norwegian business daily Dagens Næringsliv, raised the question of Equinor and resource curse.
 Much economic research show that, while natural resources are positive for nations with sound political structures, such as Norway, they are negative for nations with unsound political structures, and will, despite the riches, result in a lower economic growth.
 Besides his own research, Moene also points to similar results from Paul Collier.

+In 2024, Equinor sold its assets in Nigeria to Chappal Energies for $1.2 billion and its assets in Azerbaijan to Indian ONGC for $745 million.

+In March 2025, the $8.14 billion Johan Castberg oilfield went into production and was expected to repay the construction amount in less than two years.
+The floating, production, storage, and offloading vessel (FPSO) has a capacity of 220,000 barrels of oil a day.

 In July 2025, Equinor discovered natural gas in the Barents sea, near the Johan Casterberg field.
 At the end of August 2025, Equinor found oil and gas in two reservoirs in the Fram area of the North Sea.
 One discovery was of oil and gas, the other one just gas.

 Pipeline operations

 Equinor is involved in a number of pipelines, including Zeepipe, Statpipe, Europipe I and Europipe II, and Franpipe from the Norwegian continental shelf to Western Europe in addition to the Baku-Tbilisi-Ceyhan pipeline in Caucasus.
 The pipelines from Norway are organized through Gassled.
 In the North Sea, Equinor operates the Oseberg Transport System, Kvitebjørn oil pipeline, Heidrun gas pipeline, Sleipner East pipeline and Vestprosess pipeline.

 The company has trading offices for crude oil, refined petroleum products, and natural gas liquids in London, Stamford, Connecticut, and Singapore.